YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def subscript_previous(varname: bytes, subsarray: Sequence[bytes] = ()) -> bytes
+    def subscript_previous(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> bytes

 As a wrapper for the C function :ref:`ydb-subscript-previous-s-st-fn`, :code:`subscript_previous()` facilitates reverse breadth-first traversal of a local or global variable sub-tree.
 A node or subtree does not have to exist at the specified key.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the subscript level is zero, and variable names should be iterated over instead of subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the subscript level is zero, and variable names should be iterated over instead of subscripts.
 - If there is a previous subscript with a node and/or a subtree, it returns the subscript at the level of the last subscript in :code:`subsarray`
-- If there is no next node or subtree at that level of the subtree, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_NODEEND == YDBError.code()`
+- If there is no next node or subtree at that level of the subtree, a :code:`yottadb.YDBNodeEnd` exception will be raised.
 - If the underlying :ref:`ydb-subscript-previous-s-st-fn` call returns any other error, the function raises an exception containing the error code and message.

-In the special case where :code:`subsarray` is empty :code:`subscript_previous()` returns the name of the previous global or local variable, and raises a :code:`yottadb.YDBError` exception where :code:`yottadb.YDB_ERR_NODEEND == YDBError.code()` if there is no global or local variable preceding :code:`varname`.
+In the special case where :code:`subsarray` is empty :code:`subscript_previous()` returns the name of the previous global or local variable, and raises a :code:`yottadb.YDBNodeEnd` exception if there is no global or local variable preceding :code:`varname`.

 .. code-block:: python